wuyue1019/material-ui-icons-show/README.md

 # material-ui-icons-show

+If you also have been spent a lot of time trying out material ui icons, then this is for you.
-This is to show all the icons in material-ui-icons for v1-beta.
+This simple app shows all icons in material-ui-icons with material-ui@next v1-beta.

+Refer to http:// for quick reference.

+As to source code, take a look at generateList.js first.